aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_03_Boosting_Python.md

                        + p[i, j+1] - b[i, j]*dx**2))
     return pnew
 ```
 Yes, it is as easy, as it looks.
 For the majority of problems it would only take decorating your function with a `jit` decorator.
-Parameter `nopython`, when evaluated to `True`, enables so-called *nopython* mode.
-In the case when `nopython` is set to `False`, the *object* mode is enabled.
-Nopython mode produces higher performance, as it does not use Python interpreter.
-Nevertheless it might fail depending on your implementation and then compilation will fall back to the object mode.
+The parameter `nopython`, when evaluated to `True`, enables the so-called *nopython* mode.
+When `nopython` is set to `False`, the *object* mode is enabled.
+Nopython mode produces higher performance, as it does not use the Python interpreter.
+Nevertheless it might fail depending on your implementation; compilation will fall back to the object mode only if `nopython` is set to false.

-Sometimes you'll also see notation `@njit`.
+Sometimes you'll also see the notation `@njit`.
 It is the shortcut to `@jit(nopython=True)`.

 #### Minimum on Exception Handling